ajitgoel/Notes/InterviewQuestions/EntityFramework/Notes.md

 **Types Of loading data:**
-**Eagerly Loading:** Eager loading is the process whereby a query for one type of entity also loads related entities as part of the query.
-Eager loading is achieved by use of the Include method.
+**Eagerly Loading:** ==Eager loading is the process whereby a query for one type of entity also loads related entities as part of the query.
+Eager loading is achieved by use of the Include method.==

 using (var context = new BloggingContext())
 {
     // Load all blogs and related posts var blogs1 = context.Blogs.==Include(b => b.Posts)==.ToList();

-**Lazy Loading:** Lazy loading is the process whereby an entity or collection of entities is automatically loaded from the database the first time that a property referring to the entity/entities is accessed.
+**Lazy Loading:** ==Lazy loading is the process whereby an entity or collection of entities is automatically loaded from the database the first time that a property referring to the entity/entities is accessed.==

 public class Blog
 {